By Matthew Dow & Edited by Luke Dow

 Current Mohican Schedule:

 Today, the Mohican sails on after a century of unbroken service, a living testament to the men and women who built her and kept her running all these years.
-Her cruising schedule starts May 26th, offering her Island Explorer Cruise which departs at 2:30 in the afternoon.
-She will be later adding her famous Paradise Bay Cruise on June 16th which leaves Friday thru Monday and Wednesday at 10:30AM.
-During the summer, she adds the Discovery Cruise (the former Line Run) to her schedule on Tuesday and Thursday mornings, leaving the pier at 8:45 in the morning, landing in Bolton Landing at 9:30AM (returning to Bolton Landing at 1:00PM), and returning to Lake George at 2:00 in the afternoon.
+Her cruising schedule offers a morning trip to Paradise Bay and an afternoon Islands of the Narrows Cruise.
+Tuesdays, during the summer, the Mohican makes a Full Lake Cruise (the former Line Run) with a stop in Bolton Landing and Baldwin (if reservations have been made).
 The Mohican also runs specialty theme cruises.
-On Tuesday nights throughout the summer, she sails a Taco Tuesday trip in which tacos and other Mexican food is served.
-The Pizza Cruise sails on Thursday nights and offers slices of pizza and a chance to win monetary prizes to its passengers.
-On Friday nights, a Pasta Cruise is run.
-There is live music and a raffle for a luncheon cruise aboard the company’s 190 foot flagship, the Lac du Saint Sacrement.
+Tuesday through Friday nights throughout the summer, The Mohican offers Family Dining Cruises.
+A Taco Tuesday, Mac ‘n Cheese Wednesday, a Pizza Cruise on Thursday and on Friday nights, a Pasta Cruise.
 All of these trips leave the pier at 6:30PM and return at 8:00PM, and all have different entertainers playing music on them.

 The Mohican Cruise Ship is located at The Lake George Steamboat Co.
 Steel Pier